timescale/docs.timescale.com-content/basic-operations.md

 ```
 this creates a more compact, and thus efficient, index.

->vvvYou can only define a UNIQUE index if the initial columns
+>vvv You can only define a UNIQUE index if the initial columns
   is the time column and, if it exists, the partitioning column.

 #### Default indexes